lachlanmcdonald/postcss-filter-rules/README.md

 Type: `Array` (Optional)
 Default: `['charset', 'import', 'keyframes']`

-By default, `@font-face` and any [at-rules] that do not have any child rules are removed.
+By default, `@font-face` and any empty [at-rules] (no child rules after filtering) are removed.
 To keep specific at-rules, provide an array of names to this option.
 For example:

 ```js
 {